No products in the basket.

-Coffee shops seem to bless every corner of the highstreet these days, and the likes of Cappuccinos and Lattes remain ever-popular.
-However, people are now starting to get more inventive when they think of types of Coffee drinks, which we’re all for.
+Have you ever wondered how to make whipped coffee at home?
+Coffee shops seem to bless every corner of the high street these days, and the likes of cappuccinos and lattes remain ever-popular.
+However, people are now starting to get more inventive when they think of types of coffee drinks, which we’re all for.

 The following article will keep the trend going, showing you how to make Whipped Coffee at home.

-The beans themselves you can buy from The Kent and Sussex Tea and Coffee Company.
-Our family-run establishment packs them fresh to order, thereby ensuring quality and consistency.
+You can buy coffee beans online from The Kent and Sussex Tea and Coffee Company for this recipe.
+Our family-run establishment packs them fresh to order, thereby ensuring their quality and consistency.

 What is Whipped Coffee?